dzegel/DynamockServer/README.md

         - type: map of string to string
         - description: Header parameters to be included in the response's header map.
         - required: false, when not specified it is treated as if an empty map is provided.

+## Planned work
+- Regex matching on expectation matching.
+- Expectation hit-count support, for validating the number of times an expectation is matched.